 - In line with government guidelines face coverings are mandatory in all areas where staff and students cannot maintain a 2m social distance from each other at both our Newcastle College and Stafford College campuses (unless they are exempt for medical reasons).
 This policy will remain in place until the Easter vacation at which point it will be reviewed by the Department for Education and Public Health England.

 - Some curriculum activities involving physical activity e.g. practical sports sessions or dance classes do not require face coverings, whilst in other practical workshops face coverings may conflict with the requirements to wear other personal protective equipment (PPE) when operating machinery.
 Your son/daughter will be informed where and when this is the case.

 - To support with the compliance of this measure, the College have a supply of disposable masks available for anyone who has not brought their own mask with them, but obviously we prefer students to take their own responsibility and bring a suitable face covering to college with them.
 Any students or staff that are exempt from the requirement to wear face coverings will be provided with a pass to wear from the College that authorises their exemption.

 What is the policy on face coverings for staff?

-All student-facing staff have been provided with a face visor and have access to face coverings which MUST be worn in corridors, social spaces and toilets, but it is not essential that these are worn in the classroom/learning environment.
+All student-facing staff have been provided with face coverings which MUST be worn where a 2m social distance cannot be maintained from students and colleagues .
 Other personal protective equipment (PPE) is available as and when required.
-Excluding teach staff, for all other staff in student-facing roles (for example, security staff, catering staff or support staff dealing directly with students) the wearing of face visors is mandatory at all times if a 2m distance is difficult to maintain.
+Excluding teach staff, for all other staff in student-facing roles (for example, security staff, catering staff or support staff dealing directly with students) the wearing of face coverings is mandatory at all times if a 2m distance is difficult to maintain.

 How are you keeping students apart at the College?